TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Threat Defense/New-B1TideDataProfile.md

 ```

 ## DESCRIPTION
-This function is used to create a new TIDE Data Profile in BloxOne Threat Defense.
+This function is used to create a new TIDE Data Profile in Infoblox Threat Defense.

 ## EXAMPLES